germainperez/Chattahoochee-View/README.md

 ## Copyright

-The MIT License (MIT).
+The MIT License (MIT)

-Copyright © 2016 Germain Perez.
+Copyright © 2016 Germain Perez

 Images and video may not be copied or reproduced.